 If you are the child or spouse of a Maine firefighter, law enforcement officer, or emergency medical services provider killed in the line of duty, you may qualify for this tuition waiver program.
 The award amount covers the tuition waived at participating Maine public colleges and universities.

-Graduating high school seniors who are also Maine residents, and intend to study civil engineering, can potentially receive this $2,000 scholarship.
+Graduating high school seniors who are also Maine residents and intend to study civil engineering can apply for this $2,000 scholarship.
 This scholarship is awarded based on academic performance, extracurricular activities, and completing a statement of interest in civil engineering.

-This program is need-based, and assists eligible Maine students as they pursue postgraduate medical, dental, or veterinary education.
+This program is need-based and assists eligible Maine students as they pursue postgraduate medical, dental, or veterinary education.
 Available funding determines how many will receive this award each year.
+The program offers up to $25,000 per year, up to $100,000 total, with no interest accruing while the recipient is in an eligible residency program.
+During repayment, the interest rate can be as low as 0%.

 If you’ve taken out student loans to attend a school in Maine, it is never too early to start thinking about your repayment plan.
 And guess what?
 You have quite a few repayment options at your disposal.